Big Brother's Watching

 From what he read, she wasn't one to play by the rules, and didn't do well with authority figures.
 She was a wild card.
 The temptation of all that untapped potential he saw in her, not to mention the benefits if he could convince her to train others.
 He had to at least try, and he already knew her situation.
 Luckily, he hadn't pulled the surveillance.
 No, he needed just one more piece of information then he could figure out the best way to approach, Buffy Anne Summers.
 Somehow, he thought the usual methods could end with someone getting badly hurt or killed, namely him.

 Several hours later, a knock sounded at the door.
 "Come in."

 "You requested to see me, sir?"
 A young man in army fatigues with sandy blonde hair and blue eyes stepped into the office.

 "Yes, come in Sgt.
 Finn.
 Sit down; I need to ask you some questions regarding your time with the Initiative in Sunnydale."

 Riley paled under his tan as he sat down.
 "Sir, if you don't mind my asking how do you know about that?
-I thought all records destroyed at the sight or later shredded."
+I thought all records destroyed at the sight."

 Riley squirmed in his seat; he didn't want to talk about Buffy or his time in Sunnydale.
 "She's an exceptional person sir, very dedicated," Riley hedged.

 "You don't have to worry, Sgt.
 Finn.
 We aren't looking to do experiments on her.
-I want to offer her a job here definitely as an agent hopefully as a trainer.
+I want to offer her a job here; definitely as an agent and hopefully as a trainer.
 Miss Summers could do a lot for her country."